Interpretable Sensitivity Analysis for Balancing Weights: Proofs

 Since

 then, by Theorem 2.1 from \citet{bickel1981some},

 have the same limiting distribution.
-Since (\ref{eq:all_boot_term}) and (\ref{eq:boot_fcn_term}) have the same limiting distribution, it suffices to show that the difference between the mean with the true $\gamma$ and the mean with $\hat{\gamma}_n^*$ estimated on the bootstrap data is of order $n^{-1/2}$ instead of (\ref{eq:want_prove_orig}).
+Since (\ref{eq:all_boot_term}) and (\ref{eq:boot_fcn_term}) have the same limiting distribution, instead of showing

+to show that the bootstrap can be validly applied, it suffices to show that the difference between the mean with the true $\gamma$ and the mean with $\hat{\gamma}_n^*$ estimated on the bootstrap data is of order $n^{-1/2}$.
 Therefore, we show

 We have now reduced the problem to showing that the true function $\gamma$ can be replaced with $\hat{\gamma}_n^*$.
 In order to show this, we use properties of $\hat{\gamma}_n^*$ from Assumption \ref{assumption:gamma_star}.
 First, we let